 Secondly, indulge in self-care by simply being nice to yourself.
 Spending time doing something or treating yourself to indulgence that will give you a sense of satisfaction without feeling guilty.

-The act of random kindness will be valued more in the world where any act of kindness shown to family or friends is considered a favour, obviating the need for ‘returning the favour’.
+The act of random kindness will be valued more in the world today where kindness shown to family or friends is considered a favour, thus obviating the need for ‘returning the favour’.